-Sitting on the top of a hill, overlooking the city of Athens for over the centuries, the Acropolis is still one of the greatest examples of architecture that we have today.
+Sitting on the top of a hill, guarding the city of Athens for over the centuries, the Acropolis is, even nowadays, one of the greatest examples of architecture that we have.

 Inhabited since prehistoric times, the Acropolis of Athens guards years of history, religion, and mythology within its walls.
 But what exactly makes the Acropolis one of the most famous ancient archaeological sites in the world?